By Erik Marcus

 Shopping for Vegetables

-No matter how well you can cook, the only way to eat substantial amounts of vegetables is to buy (or grow!) substantial amounts of vegetables.
+When it comes to home cooking, the only way to eat substantial amounts of vegetables is to buy (or grow!) substantial amounts of vegetables.
 So when you’re out shopping, make a point of surveying your grocery cart before you push it to the check-out lane.
 If you’re light on veggies, just head back to the produce section and make amends.

 Supermarkets stock plenty of vegetables and fruits.
 But you can do better.
-Chances are you’ve got a farmers’ market in your community.
+Chances are there’s a farmers’ market in your community.
 Farmers’ markets offer fresher and higher quality produce than what supermarkets carry.
 The prices are often lower too.
 Best of all, you’ll be supporting your community’s local farmers rather than distant agribusiness.

 Buying loads of vegetables won’t do you any good if they slowly rot in your refrigerator.
 Don’t let this happen.
-The best way to ensure you’ll actually eat the vegetables you buy is to cook a bunch immediately after arriving home from the market.
+The best way to ensure you’ll actually eat the vegetables you purchase is to cook a bunch immediately after arriving home from the market.
 The chips and the frozen Mac & Cheez can wait until another day.
 Simply get into the habit of preparing your just-purchased veggies right when you get home, and you’ll significantly boost your total vegetable consumption.

 Why Eat Organic Vegetables?